alinnman/celestial-navigation/README.md

 * $d = \sqrt{h \left( 2r + h \right)}$.
 * $h$ is the height of the observer (in meters).
 * $r$ is the radius of the Earth (in meters).

+### 2.iii.
+Ignored Corrections<a name="ignored-corrections"></a>

+Currently the tool does not aim for very high accuracy and more elaborate corrections are currently elminated.

+* Refraction correction is simple (see above), and does not take into account temperature, elevation etc.
+* Earth oblateness (OB term) is ignored.

+Future implementations may contain more precise corrections though.
+See [more about future plans](CONTRIBUTING.md).

 ## 3. Sight reduction<a name="sight-reduction"></a>